koola/pix-diff/README.md

 - **screenshot of visible viewport:**
     - Chrome
     - Safari
-    - Firefox with geckodriver (version 48 and above)
+    - Firefox
     - Microsoft Edge
 - **screenshots of complete page**
     - Firefox (version 47 and below)
     - Internet Explorer (11 and below)

-###saveElement or checkElement
+###saveRegion or checkRegion
-Images are cropped from the complete screenshot by using the `saveElement` or `checkRegion` methods.
+Images are cropped from the complete screenshot by using the `saveRegion` or `checkRegion` methods.
 The methods will calculate the correct dimensions based upon the webdriver element selector

 ####PixDiff Parameters: